 One of the best parts of doing a good deed is the randomness of it all.
 Imagine someone you know, giving you a gift for no reason; the feeling is incredible.
 Now imagine getting a gift, any kind of donation, from a complete stranger for no reason.
 For some, that could mean getting a glimmer of hope in an otherwise dark world.
 Just knowing that someone, anyone cares about you as a fellow human being cares can make a world of difference.
 Now imagine using a good deeds list for a month of giving.
 If you do one good deed every day, how many lives can you change?
 How many paths can you set straight?
-Use the good deeds list to inspire others and moivate the world.
+Use the list of the good deeds to inspire others and motivate the world.

 Good In Deed has the good deeds list you need to do one good deed every day for a month of giving that may change the world for someone else.

 Charities work hard all year long and do so for little to nothing in return.
 Showing them through a message that someone is paying attention and appreciates what they do, could help motivate them to continue.

 Being in constant contact with a loved one is something we take advantage of regularly.
 Those who have fallen on hard times and are in shelters don’t have that luxury.
 Unless you give them the gift of communication.

 We spend everyday walking around a group of strangers to and from work, school, stores and more.
 They say the world is smaller than you think, and you can make that truer by introducing yourself to someone new.

 No one likes parking at a meter only to return to a ticket that mad parking almost $100.
 It may only take a few cents from you to save someone that $100 for something better.